 As an online course provider, course materials are provided as soft copy i.e. students are issued log in and password details to access courses.
 Students are able to purchase hard copy materials and/or textbooks at anytime while their course is current i.e. their course has not exceeded the allocated duration.
 Purchasing hard copy materials and/or textbooks is not available if a course has expired or has been completed.
 Hard copy materials and/or textbooks are non-refundable.
 Please note, purchasing hard copy materials and/or textbooks is completely optional and not a requirement for our online courses.
 Therefore an optional expense.

 Online Course Materials

-Students who enrol and select the payment plan option have access to their course as they progress through their payment plan i.e. as your payments increase, the more course work you can access.
+Students who enrol and select the payment plan option have access to their course as they progress through their payment plan i.e. as your payments increase, you can access more course work.
 In the event Students find that their completion rate is quicker than their payment plan schedule, Students are able to make payments in advance to access more course work.

-Requests for cancellations will not be accepted after 10 days days from your Enrolment Date and Students will be obligated to continue with their course or request a course transfer and continue to pay their respective course fees to Australian College.
+Requests for Cancelations will not be accepted after 10 days days from your Enrolment Date and students will be obligated to continue with their course, or request a course transfer and continue to pay their respective course fees to Australian College.